Tesco buys digital music business for $17 million

-LONDON British group Tesco, the world's third-biggest retailer, has paid 10.8 million pounds to buy a digital music business, in a move which forms part of its plan to develop a presence in the online entertainment market.
+LONDON British group Tesco (TSCO.L), the world's third-biggest retailer, has paid 10.8 million pounds ($17 million) to buy a digital music business, in a move which forms part of its plan to develop a presence in the online entertainment market.

-The supermarket group, which recently launched a 1 billion pound recovery programme to stem a decline in its share of the British market, said on Thursday it would acquire a 91 percent stake in WE7, a free-to-listen, personalised internet radio service.
+The supermarket group, which recently launched a 1 billion pound recovery program to stem a decline in its share of the British market, said on Thursday it would acquire a 91 percent stake in WE7, a free-to-listen, personalized internet radio service.

 The acquisition will build on last year's purchase of online movie provider blinkbox, Tesco said, and was part of a strategy to build a foothold in the digital entertainment market.